 Yes, a migration can be performed by a ServiceNow user with the

 security_admin role by clicking on the lock in the banner next to the user’s name.
-This script can then be run via the Scripts – Background module.
+Once escalated, this script can be run via the Scripts – Background module.
 The script will perform the following actions:

 Migrate all PagerDuty integrated incidents to the new fields used by the Fuji or Geneva application